 Buyers pay a premium for clean entities, clear ownership of assets and goodwill, and a structure they can acquire without inheriting complexity.

-What buyers discount sharply - or walk away from - is a licence-holding entity loaded with historical intercompany loans, commingled assets and unresolved director loan accounts that need to be untangled before any transaction can proceed.
-Plant and IP sitting in the trading entity when they should have been held separately years ago.
+What buyers discount sharply, or walk away from, is a licence-holding entity loaded with historical intercompany loans, commingled assets and unresolved director loan accounts that need to be untangled before any transaction can proceed.
+Plant and intellectual property sitting in the trading entity when they should have been held separately years ago.
 QBCC reporting that has not kept pace with revenue growth.
 Goodwill that depends entirely on your continued presence.

-Blaze Business and Legal provides integrated construction law, financial management and commercial advisory services to construction businesses across Australia.
+Blaze Business & Legal provides integrated construction law, financial management and commercial advisory services to construction businesses across Brisbane, Queensland and Australia.

 For most construction businesses past the startup phase, the right structure separates the trading entity from the entity holding accumulated value, uses a discretionary trust for income distribution, and keeps the licence-holding company clean for QBCC purposes.
 What is right for your business depends on your revenue level, number of directors and shareholders, QBCC licence category and your plans for growth, bringing in partners or exiting.
 There is no single correct answer independent of your specific circumstances.